barbecacov/yolov3.pytorch-1/README.md

 │   ├── test.py         # evaluation code
 │   ├── train.py        # training code
 │   └── utils.py        # utils function
-└── static            # folder of static file, like .cfg and .weights
+└── lib               # folder of static file, like .cfg and .weights
 ```

 ## 🤔 Requirements

 * Python 3.6
 * PyTorch **0.4** (v0.4.1 or v0.3 is not supported)
-* PIL 5.2.0
+* Pillow
-* Numpy 1.15.1
+* Numpy
 * CUDA (**CPU is not supported for both training and test!**)

 ## 🏹 Train